-The Latin code of “machismo” is a harsh one.
-Pain, weakness or humility do not exist for the true “macho man” who will concede nothing, who will never admit defeat or failure.
+The Hispanic code of “machismo” is a harsh one.
+Pain, weakness or humility do not exist for the true “macho man” who concedes nothing, will never admit defeat or failure.
 In the 1970s, such men wreaked havoc in the world of professional prizefighting.
 The list is led by Roberto Duran and Carlos Monzon, but that famous and formidable pair were far from alone.
-Ruben Olivares, Wilfredo Gomez, Rafael Limon, Carlos Zarate — all tough, proud, macho boxers, all world champions.
+Ruben Olivares, Wilfredo Gomez, Rafael Limon, Carlos Zarate — all tough, proud, Latino boxers, all world champions.
 But perhaps none better exemplified the stubborn spirit of the true “macho” warrior than Argentina’s Victor Galindez.

 Not particularly powerful, Galindez relied on aggressiveness, brute strength and excellent counter-punching skills to best his opponents.
 No one questioned his toughness or his courage.
 Undefeated in 23 fights before seizing a world title in 1974, he then won another nineteen straight.
 In all, he had gone almost seven years without a loss when he defended against a young American contender named Mike Rossman on the undercard of the rematch between Muhammad Ali and Leon Spinks in September of 1978.
-Few gave Rossman a chance to dethrone the champion, with most pundits only speculating as to how long the bout might last before Galindez notched another title win.
+Few gave Rossman a chance to dethrone the champion, with most pundits only speculating as to how long the bout might last before Galindez notched another victory.

 But to everyone’s surprise, Rossman soundly defeated the champion.
 Showing no fear of the now legendary veteran, the challenger elected to fight toe-to-toe, his straighter, sharper punches opening deep cuts over the champion’s eyes.
-Rossman’s confidence grew until by the late rounds he was dominating his bloodied and battered opponent.
-In round thirteen, an exhausted Galindez was being pummeled on the ropes when the referee stopped the match.
+Rossman’s confidence only grew and by the late rounds he was flat-out dominating his bloodied and battered opponent.
+In round thirteen, an exhausted Galindez was being pummeled on the ropes when the referee halted the one-sided thrashing.

 Such is the harsh code of machismo that a few weeks later Galindez appeared at a boxing card in Buenos Aires and the fans booed him mercilessly.
 Machismo also demanded that Galindez give Rossman no credit for his win.
 “I had been sick,” said the ex-champion before the rematch.
 “I had marital problems.
 I weighed 190 pounds and I had to starve.
 I wasn’t myself as a fighter.”